lpic2book/src/docs/lpic2.201.0.md

 -   Candidates should be able to utilize kernel components that are necessary to specific hardware, hardware drivers, system resources and requirements.
-This objective includes implementing different types of kernel images, understanding stable and longterm kernel kernels and patches, as well as using kernel modules.
+This objective includes implementing different types of kernel images, understanding stable and longterm kernels and patches, as well as using kernel modules.

 ##  Objective 201.2: Compiling a Linux kernel (weight: 3)